How to Start an LLC in Texas

 8. File Reports & Pay Taxes

-After forming your LLC, you’ll eventually have to file an Annual Franchise Tax Report, which is basically a tax return.
-All Texas LLCs must file the report with the Texas Comptroller of Public Accounts every year on May 15, and can do so online or by mail.
+After forming your LLC, you’ll eventually need to file an Annual Franchise Tax Report—basically a tax return.
+All Texas LLCs must file the report with the Texas Comptroller of Public Accounts every year on May 15, and may do so online or by mail.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.